autotelic/fastify-cloudprnt/README.md

 ### Template Rendering

 Templates should be in [Star Document Markup](https://star-m.jp/products/s_print/CloudPRNTSDK/Documentation/en/articles/markup/markupintro.html), and template rendering requires [`cputil`](https://star-m.jp/products/s_print/CloudPRNTSDK/Documentation/en/articles/cputil/cputil.html) to be in the path.
-The provided[Dockerfile](Dockerfile) builds a container with the app and `cputil` in.
+The provided [Dockerfile](Dockerfile) builds a container with the app and `cputil` in.

 ## API